zeko14h/tracex-hwid-spoofer/README.md

 # TraceX HWID Spoofer - The Ultimate Free Solution to Bypass HWID Bans

-TraceX is the ultimate, powerful, and user-friendly Hardware ID (HWID) spoofer designed to help gamers safely and quickly bypass game bans.
-If you've been banned from Valorant, Fortnite, Apex Legends, Call of Duty: Warzone, or any other major game, TraceX is your definitive solution to get back into action.
+TraceX is the ultimate, powerful, and user-friendly **HWID changer** and **HWID spoofer** designed to help gamers safely and quickly bypass **hardware bans** and **HWID bans**.
+Whether you're banned from Valorant, Fortnite, Rust, or Call of Duty: Warzone, TraceX is your definitive solution to get back into action.

 <p align="center">
   <a href="https://www.youtube.com/watch?v=b8XyEwxpccE&list=PLmypdSVeKBvxZqaHoDD_GCZZV_cuKVYlQ">